 You can trade with a huge selection of markets and cryptocurrencies with the Bittrex exchange.
-These include the likes of Bitcoin, Ethereum, and USDT, plus tokenised stocks like Facebook or Apple.
+These include the likes of Bitcoin, Ethereum, USDT, and tokenised stocks like Facebook or Apple.

 In total, over 600 trading pairs are available on Bittrex, making it the go-to exchange for a wide range of tokens.

 The fees start to reduce depending on your trading volume and whether you are a maker or a market taker after $50K.
-Plus, you can also get discounts when sharing your referral code with friends and family.
+You can also get discounts when sharing your referral code with friends and family.